Case Summary: Modisette v. Apple Inc.

 For the Modisettes to be injured, they had to stop on a highway due to police activity; Wilhelm had to choose to use his iPhone while driving in a manner that caused him to fail to see that the Modisettes had stopped; and Wilhelm had to hit the Modisettes' car with his car, an object heavy enough to cause the Modisettes' severe injuries.
 It was Wilhelm's conduct of utilizing FaceTime while driving at highway speed that directly placed the Modisettes in danger.
 Nothing that Apple did induced Wilhelm's reckless driving.” [footnotes omitted]

-- Danner, J. refered to case law holding that “simply placing a product in the stream of commerce, without more, is insufficient to create a legal duty on the part of a seller””, and was not “willing to make ‘a baseline assumption’ that iPhone users will ordinarily use their phones in a dangerous manner while driving” (p.
+- Danner, J. referred to case law holding that “simply placing a product in the stream of commerce, without more, is insufficient to create a legal duty on the part of a seller””, and was not “willing to make ‘a baseline assumption’ that iPhone users will ordinarily use their phones in a dangerous manner while driving” (p.
 10). [footnotes omitted]

 - The Court concluded that to recognize a duty of care on Apple’s part would impose an unacceptable burden on cell phone manufacturers and the community (at p.
 11):